kholia/OSX-KVM/README.md

   ./fetch-macOS.py
   ```

+  ATTENTION: Use `./fetch-macOS-v2.py` for downloading `macOS Big Sur`.

   You can choose your desired macOS version here.
 After executing this step,
   you should have the `BaseSystem.dmg` file in the current folder.